uscensusbureau/citysdk/docs/citysdk.fema.md

 **Parameters**

-**request**: , Call which returns disaster listings from the DisasterDeclarationsSumamries Dataset
+**request**: `object`, Call which returns disaster listings from the DisasterDeclarationsSumamries Dataset

 Request can be filted by the following fields.
 If no values, the API will return the first values The API return paged results.
 Use skip and take to control which page is returned